BMW M5 CS revealed with 635hp: price, specs and release date

 The new BMW M5 CS isn’t just more powerful than the standard M5 and M5 Competition – it’s also lighter.
 Standard-fit carbon-ceramic brakes (that resist high temperatures better than steel discs) are 23kg lighter, while the M5 CS’s redesigned carbon-fibre bonnet, spoiler and rear diffuser up the total amount of weight saved over a standard M5 to 70kg.

 This diet has helped make the BMW M5 CS significantly quicker than the standard car – it’ll cover the 0-60mph sprint in three seconds flat.
 That’s 0.3 seconds faster than an M5 Competition and 0.2 seconds faster than an M8 Competition – previously the quickest-accelerating BMW you could buy.

-This new range-topping M5 also comes with revised suspension.
-This borrows parts from the BMW M8 Gran Coupe Competition and makes the new CS model 7mm lower than the standard M5.
-ALso new for the CS are stiffer engine mounts designed to make the engine feel more responsive and the car more agile in tight corners.
+This new range-topping M5 comes with revised suspension that borrows parts from the BMW M8 Gran Coupe Competition and makes the new CS model 7mm lower than the standard M5.
+Also new for the CS are stiffer engine mounts designed to make the engine feel more responsive and the car more agile in tight corners.

 New BMW M5 CS design

 The standard BMW M5 has just been revised with some new headlights and subtly tweaked bumpers (thought you’d have to be a die-hard M-car fan to spot them.)